A commutator lemma for confined subgroups and applications to groups acting on rooted trees: Introduction

-Given a group $G$ acting on a set $\Omega$ and $\Sigma \subset \Omega$, we denote by $\rist_G(\Sigma)$ the \textbf{rigid stabilizer} of $\Sigma$ in $G$, that is the pointwise fixator in $G$ of $\Omega \setminus \Sigma$.
-An elementary observation in the study of normal subgroups is the following: if a group $G$ acts faithfully on a set $\Omega$, and $N$ is a normal subgroup of $G$ such that there exist $g \in N$ and $\Sigma \subset \Omega$ such that $\Sigma$ and $g(\Sigma)$ are disjoint, then $N$ contains the derived subgroup $\rist_G(\Sigma)'$ of $\rist_G(\Sigma)$.
+Given a group $G$ acting on a set $\Omega$ and a subset $\Sigma$ of $\Omega$, we denote by $\rist_G(\Sigma)$ the \textbf{rigid stabilizer} of $\Sigma$ in $G$, that is the pointwise stabilizer in $G$ of $\Omega \setminus \Sigma$.
+An elementary observation in the study of normal subgroups is the following: if a group $G$ acts faithfully on a set $\Omega$, and if $\Sigma$ is a subset of $\Omega$ and $N$ is a normal subgroup of $G$ such that there exist $g \in N$ such that $\Sigma$ and $g(\Sigma)$ are disjoint, then $N$ contains the derived subgroup $\rist_G(\Sigma)'$ of $\rist_G(\Sigma)$.
 This classical trick goes back at least to Higman \cite{Higman54}, and is the common denominator of many proofs of simplicity.
 It is sometimes referred to as the \enquote{commutator lemma} or \enquote{double commutator lemma}, as its proof consists of a suitable commutator manipulation (see Lemma \ref{lem-comm-lemma-norm-abs}).
 One particular setting in which the commutator lemma has been used extensively is the case of groups of homeomorphisms.
 In this setting it says that if $G$ is a group of homeomorphisms of a Hausdorff space $X$ and $N$ is a non-trivial normal subgroup of $G$, then $N$ contains $\rist_G(U)'$ for some non-empty open subset $U\subset X$.

 In this article we prove the exact extension of this statement to confined subgroups.

 \begin{thm} Let $G$ be a group of homeomorphisms of a Hausdorff space $X$.
 If $H$ is a confined subgroup of $G$ (e.g.\ if $H$ is a non-trivial URS of $G$), then there exists a non-empty open subset $U\subset X$ such that $H$ contains $\rist_G(U)'$. \end{thm}